Louis Wagner (racing driver)

-Louis Auguste Wagner (5 February 1882 – 13 March 1960) was a French Grand Prix driver who won the first ever United States and British Grands Prix.
+Louis Auguste Wagner (5 February 1882 – 13 March 1960) was a French racing driver who won the American Grand Prize and the inaugural British Grand Prix.
 Wagner was also a pioneer aviator.

 Early life

-Wagner was born in Le Pré-Saint-Gervais, Seine-Saint-Denis.
+Wagner was born in Le Pré-Saint-Gervais, located in what is now the Seine-Saint-Denis department.

 Motor racing

 Wagner began racing cars while in his teens and claimed victory in 1903 driving a Darracq in a voiturette class race at the Circuit des Ardennes at Bastogne, Belgium.
 Wagner was one of the drivers for the Darracq team in the 1904 Gordon Bennett Cup in Germany that finished 8th and in 1905 at the Circuit d'Auvergne in Clermont-Ferrand, he was eliminated in the first round.

 Competing in the United States, Wagner won the Vanderbilt Cup of 1906 driving a Darracq model 120 over a Long Island racecourse.
-He finished 5th in the 1907 Kaiserpreis in Germany but the following year in Savannah won the first ever United States Grand Prix driving a Fiat.
+He finished fifth in the 1907 Kaiserpreis in Germany but the following year in Savannah won the first ever United States Grand Prix driving a Fiat.

-Driving a Mercedes, Wagner finished second to Christian Lautenschlager in the 1914 French Grand Prix at Lyon.He also served his country during the First World War, fighting in the French Artillery division.
-He competed in the 1919 Indianapolis 500 driving a Ballot but went out with a broken wheel on lap 45.
+Driving a Mercedes, Wagner finished second to Christian Lautenschlager in the 1914 French Grand Prix at Lyon.

+Wagner served his country during the First World War, fighting in the French Artillery division.

+Wagner competed in the 1919 Indianapolis 500 driving a Ballot but went out with a broken wheel on lap 45.
 In 1924 he drove for the Alfa Romeo team, in a P2 alongside Antonio Ascari and Giuseppe Campari.

-In 1926, Wagner teamed up with Robert Sénéchal to drive a Delage 155B to victory in the first ever British Grand Prix.
-In August he won the Grand Prix de la Baule, held on a temporary beach course, in a Delage 2LCV.
-In addition to Grand Prix racing, Wagner also competed in the 1925 24 Hours of Le Mans together with fellow countryman Charles Flohot in a Ariès Type S GP, they finisht 6th overal and 2e in class 3.0.
-In 1927 Louis Wagner became second overall at the Coppa Florio and won his class +3.0 in a Peugeot.
+In 1926, after relieving Robert Sénéchal on lap 83, Wagner drove to victory in the first ever British Grand Prix.
+Wagner's Delage 155B had dropped out with mechanical issues on the sixth lap of the 110-lap race.

+In August, Wagner won the Grand Prix de la Baule, held on a temporary beach course, in a Delage 2LCV.
+In addition to Grand Prix racing, Wagner also competed in the 1925 24 Hours of Le Mans together with fellow countryman Charles Flohot in a Ariès Type S GP, they finished sixth overall, and second in class 3.0.
+In 1927 Wagner came second overall at the Coppa Florio and won his class +3.0 in a Peugeot.